nusaifkhan/CloudReduce-for-Azure/README.md

 ### **Problem**

-Unattended snapshots and disks result in significant Azure storage costs, draining resources without contributing to operational value.
-Without systematic tracking, these idle resources can quickly spiral out of control, increasing unnecessary expenses.
+- Unattended snapshots and disks result in significant Azure storage costs, draining resources without contributing to operational value.
+- Without systematic tracking, these idle resources can quickly spiral out of control, increasing unnecessary expenses.
 ---

 ## **Solution**

 This automated Python script leverages Azure SDKs to:

-   Identify all snapshots across the subscription.
+- Identify all snapshots across the subscription.
-   Check whether snapshots are linked to active Managed Disks or virtual machines.
+- Check whether snapshots are linked to:
+  - **Active Managed Disks**, or
+  - **Virtual machines**.
-   Delete snapshots and disks that are unattached or unused.
+- Delete snapshots and disks that are:
+  - **Unattached**, or **Unused**.
-   Save the entire process in a log file for tracking purposes.
+- Save the entire process in a log file for tracking purposes.
 The log file includes:
-          Details of all identified snapshots.
+  - **Details of all identified snapshots**.
-          Their statuses (attached/unattached).
+  - **Their statuses (attached/unattached)**.
-          Actions performed (deleted or skipped).
+  - **Actions performed (deleted or skipped)**.

 ---
 ### **Outcome**